cclauss/autoblack/README.md

 ### How can I try it out?
 1. [Edit the `platform_info.py` file in this repo](https://github.com/cclauss/autoblack/edit/master/platform_info.py).
-2. Make a change that is not Black compliant.
+2. Make a change that contains Python code which is not Blackened.
 3. Submit that change as a pull request.
 4. This Action should run and reformat the code to be Black compliant and commit that to your pull request.